lisamelton/more-video-transcoding/README.md

 Hi, I'm [Lisa Melton](https://lisamelton.net/).
 I created these tools to transcode my collection of Blu-ray Discs and DVDs into a smaller, more portable format while remaining high enough quality to be mistaken for the originals.

-Unlike my [Other Video Transcoding](https://github.com/lisamelton/other_video_transcoding) project, these tools are just separate standalone scripts which must be installed and updated manually.
+Unlike some [Ruby](https://www.ruby-lang.org/)-based projects, these tools are just separate standalone scripts which must be installed and updated manually.

 You *do* know how to install a Ruby script manually, right?
 As well as [`HandBrakeCLI`](https://handbrake.fr/downloads2.php) and [`ffprobe`](https://ffmpeg.org/download.html)?
 Because both of those tools are required by my scripts.